smikhalevski/toofast/README.md

 <dt><code>batchTimeout</code></dt>
 <dd>

 The maximum duration of batched measurements in milliseconds.
-Default is 1_000.
+Defaults to 1_000.

 </dd>
 <dt><code>batchIntermissionTimeout</code></dt>
 <dd>

 The delay between batched measurements in milliseconds.
 VM is expected to run garbage collector during this delay.
-Default is 200.
+Defaults to 200.

 </dd>
 <dt><code>syncIterationCount</code></dt>